Custerx/R-R-project/README.md

 ### Redux Thunk
 Calling fetch from an action creator does not work.
 That’s because Redux is expecting objects as actions but we’re trying to return a Promise.
 With redux-thunk we can overcome the problem and return functions from action creators.

+Redux-thunk is a nice middleware that works very well for simpler use cases.
+But if your asynchronous logic involves more complex scenarios then redux saga might be a better fit.

+### Redux Saga

 ## Testing
 ### Jest